Stellar price prediction: XLM towards $0.5, analyst | Cryptopolitan

 Analyst Truc Bidul has discovered an ascending channel formation in his Stellar price prediction.
 Per the analyst, the cryptocurrency has been operating inside the channel formation since the beginning of 2020.
 The analyst has also identified two crucial resistance levels.
 The first strong resistance lies at $0.35, followed by $0.52.
 Strong volatility is also expected from the cryptocurrency as the analyst believes that Stellar will go through volatile pullbacks inside the channel formation.

-The pullbacks can cause the cryptocurrency price to drop as low as $0.18; however, the pullback will only be temporary.
-The analyst expects the cryptocurrency to swing towards the upper boundary of the channel afterward.
-The analyst is hopeful for cryptocurrency as he is expecting Stellar to break the resistance levels.
+The pullbacks can cause the cryptocurrency price to drop as low as $0.18; however, the pullback will only be temporary based on the Stellar price prediction.
+The analyst expects the cryptocurrency to swing towards the upper boundary of the channel afterwards.
+The analyst is hopeful for the cryptocurrency as he is expecting Stellar to break the resistance levels.
 The price target of the analyst is $0.68.
 The Relative Stochastic Index (RSI) is bearish, whereas the Moving Average Convergence/Divergence (MACD) is close to peaking.

 Analyst Unconvinced Trader has identified an upward trajectory for the cryptocurrency in his Stellar price prediction.
-Per the analyst, the cryptocurrency is struggling between bullish and bearish pressures, and it has yet to be seen which one comes out dominant.
+Per the analyst, the cryptocurrency is struggling between bullish and bearish pressures, and it is not certain which one would come out dominant.
 The analyst has identified various indicators of both bear and bull.
 The analyst, however, believes that the long-term outcome of the cryptocurrency is bullish.

 Cryptocurrency adoption helpful for altcoins